jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 entirely (i.e., the heading markup will be removed, since level-zero headings are undefined).

-### Header Customization
+### Heading Customization

-Markdown Mode distinguishes between *symmetric* and *asymmetric* atx header markup.
-Symmetric headers have an equal number of hash marks at the beginning and end of the line.
-Asymmetric headers have only leading hash marks.
+Markdown Mode distinguishes between *symmetric* and *asymmetric* atx heading markup.
+Symmetric headings have an equal number of hash marks at the beginning and end of the line.
+Asymmetric headings have only leading hash marks.
 You can customize Markdown Mode to fit your preference by setting the `markdown-asymmetric-header` variable.